This post may contain affiliate links. Please read my disclosure and privacy policy.

 Happy baking (and slathering of toppings), everyone!

-Super-fast and easy flax and white bean biscuits!
-Made in a muffin tin, they are vegan, grain-free, oil-free, sugar-free, and made with 4 ingredients.
+Super-fast & easy vegan white bean biscuits (made with canned white beans & flaxseed meal)!
+Delicious and versatile, they are also grain-free, oil-free, gluten-free, sugar-free, and made with only 4 ingredients.

 Ingredients